brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 <img width="324" alt="new-channels" src="https://user-images.githubusercontent.com/79812580/124408807-a3a86400-dd0c-11eb-8f64-e0267c51f393.png">

 ## 3. Create User Roles and Configure Permissions <a name="createRoles"></a>
-Let's navigate into your server settings and create some user roles.
-We'll make one for GMs, and one for players.
-Later, there will be one for your music bot too.
-Roles enable you to create profiles of server permissions.
-Permissions determine how much freedom and control user have in your server.
-As the owner of this server, you permanently have administrator permissions - they can't be taken away from you, even by others with administrator privileges.
-Ownership is not a role.
-We'll deal with both roles and permissions in this section.
+Let's create a role for GMs, and one for players.
+Then, we'll configure permissions for those roles.

+Permissions define what users are allowed to do in your server and its channels.
+There are server-wide permissions and channel-specific permissions.
+Channel-specific permissions will override server permissions.
+Users get their permissions from the roles they are assigned.
+A user might have multiple roles with conflicting permissions, but you won't have an issue with that for now.

+Note: a more detailed discussion of permissions can be found [here](https://support.discord.com/hc/en-us/articles/206141927-How-is-the-permission-hierarchy-structured-)

 As you begin scaling your community and adding features to your server, you will need more complex roles and permissions.
 But that's not what this guide is about.